Early Malay nationalism: Towards independence

-Having achieved their initial goals, UMNO's leaders decided to become more involved in the political process, and to establish their organisation as a political party to fight for independence.
-At the same time, the Malayan Communist Party (MCP) decided to launch an armed insurgency against what they viewed as a puppet state of the British, culminating in the Malayan Emergency which would last until after independence.
+Having achieved their initial goals, UMNO's leaders decided to establish their organisation as a political party to fight for independence.
+At the same time, the Malayan Communist Party (MCP) decided to launch an armed insurgency against what they viewed as a British puppet state, culminating in the Malayan Emergency which would last until after independence.
 The insurgency was marked by a clear racial divide; the opposition to the insurrection was almost entirely Malay, while those seen fighting in the communist ranks were nearly always Chinese.
-This exacerbated racial tensions, leading the British to advise Onn Ja'afar to work together with other Malayan community leaders for the benefit of Malayan politics.
+This exacerbated racial tensions, leading the British to advise Onn Jaafar to work together with other Malayan community leaders for the benefit of Malayan politics.
 Eventually, after some informal meetings between Onn, Tan Cheng Lock, and E.E.C.
 Thuraisingham, the Communities Liaison Committee (CLC) was established.
 The CLC became a focal point for the top echelon of Malayan politicians over the next few years, hammering out proposals and compromises on a number of issues, including citizenship, education, democracy, and resolving the impasse on ketuanan Melayu.
 It was eventually decided that a "bargain" would be forged between the Malays and non-Malays; in return for giving up ketuanan Melayu (referred to as the Malays' special position), the Malays would receive assistance from the non-Malays in closing the economic gap between the impoverished and overwhelmingly rural Malays with the substantially better off and urban non-Malays.
 Thuraisingham later said, "It is true.
 I and others believed that the backward Malays should be given a better deal.
 Malays should be assisted to attain parity with non-Malays to forge a united Malayan Nation of equals."

 Still, problems continued to crop up.
 When the Malayan government implemented a system of national service, whereby Malayan youths would be conscripted into the army to stave off communist attacks.
 Many Chinese refused to participate, fleeing to Hong Kong or mainland China via Singapore.
 Only 1,800 Chinese registered for the draft, many of them English-educated.
 The Chinese press opposed national service as well, with the Sin Chew Jit Poh arguing that skilled workers and teachers, as well as first-born sons, be exempted.
 The Nanyang Siang Pau insisted that the Chinese be granted citizenship before being called to defend Malaya against the communists, while the China Press stated its preference for a voluntary army.
 Tan Cheng Lock also spoke out in defence of the Chinese opposition, saying that the Chinese traditionally gave their loyalty to their family and locality instead of their nation, with the "Western" concept of social obligation all but unknown to the vast majority of Chinese.
 A similar system in Chinese-majority Singapore was implemented later that decade, with similar results.
 To the Malays, this indicated that the Chinese had no particular loyalty towards Malaya and justified ketuanan Melayu, heightening similar perceptions caused by the apparent racial dichotomy between those in fierce opposition to the communists and those supporting the MCP.